amplience/dc-extension-bynder/docs/AUTOMATION.md

 4. Save the files and run the automation

 ## Running the automation
-The files in `automation-files` are content types and content type schemas that allow you to configure a Stylitics widget using Amplience content items.
-The folder also includes example content items that demonstrate how they can be used.
+The files in `automation-files` are content types and content type schemas that allow you to create Bynder content items.

 Firstly install the project dependencies ensuring that you are node version `18.x` first and then running `npm i`.